veracity/veracity-documentation/sections/dataworkbench/datavalidator.md

 12. Select **Save** in the main schema editor to save all schema changes, including the new row validation rule.

 ## To edit a schema
+Note that you cannot edit schemas with "Availability" set to "Predefined" since those are schemas that Data Workbench team has defined for you according to your business needs.

+To edit a schema:
 1. In **Schema manager**, find the schema you want to edit.
 You can use filters (**Add filters**) and sort by schema name, their last updated date, or availability.
 2. Select the pencil icon in the row corresponding to the schema you want to edit.
 This will open the schema editor.
 3. Under the **Versions** section, you'll see a dropdown menu listing the available versions of the schema.
 Select the version you want to work on.